 - Make the most of distractions (phone, tablet or music)

 - Practice relaxation techniques, such as deep breathing exercises

 - Provide positive reinforcement with tangible rewards (ice cream after the visit)

 - Be present and let your child know you’ll be with them the whole time

 Don’t Miss or Delay Your Child’s Dental Care

 Missing or delaying regular appointments for dental exams, x-rays and teeth cleanings can lead to poor oral health, but it can also result in your child being unfamiliar with their dentist and what happens during a visit.
 If you have a child who already suffers from pediatric dentist anxiety, this will only make matters worse.
 By making dental care part of your child’s routine, they will know what to expect and be more comfortable with the idea.

 Find the Right Dentist for Your Child

-As you can see, there are a lot of things that can prompt a child’s negative feelings towards the dentist.
+As you can see, many things can prompt a child’s negative feelings towards the dentist.
 For this reason, it’s essential to find the right dentist for your family’s needs.
-If your child is particularly anxious about the dentist, it’s best to seek out a pediatric dental specialist who deals with children exclusively.
-You should also inquire as to what methods they use to help calm nerves and make every appointment a more positive experience.
+If your child is particularly anxious about the dentist, it’s best to seek a pediatric dentist who exclusively deals with children.
+You should also inquire about what methods they use to help calm nerves and make every appointment a more positive experience.
 To help, here on some tips on how to choose the best dental plan for your family.

 As a parent, you should also share any background that could give your dentist insight on how to best help your child.
 If they had a traumatic or stressful experience with a dentist in the past, let your new dental team know before any procedure is done.
-They may try a different approach or use a different type of sedation that will help ease your child’s anxiety.
+They may try an alternative approach or use a different type of sedation that will help ease your child’s anxiety.
 Overall, choose a family dentist who makes your child feel comfortable and confident and follow these tips to make the dentist less scary for your kids.